ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 The TSC may choose to remove an ambassador if things are not working out in terms of the content promoted and alignment with the project.

-Members of the Node.js organization can nominate ambasssadors by opening an issue in: TBD.
+Members of the Node.js organization can nominate ambassadors by opening an issue in: TBD.

 ## Reviewing content